 Background

 The incidence of inflammatory disease has been increasing across the world, particularly in children.
 There are no good parameters to assess the progress the of disease.
-There are also no good endpoints for drug trials in IBD.
+There are also no good endpoints for drug trials in inflammatory bowel disease (IBD).
 Clinical indices like pediatric ulcerative colitis activity index (PUCAI) have been validated to assess disease burden.
 However, PUCAI score vary due to symptoms that may not be related to IBD.
 Regulatory agency like FDA have recommended endoscopic assessment for mucosal healing as end point in drug trials.

 Research frontiers